Needful Things (film): Plot

 Keeton becomes afraid that everyone including his wife Myrtle is out to get him, and Gaunt convinces him that he is his only ally.
 Gaunt also has Keeton attack deputy Norris Ridgewick at the police station.
 Alan manages to subdue Keeton by handcuffing Keeton to his car.
 Shortly after this, Keeton manages to escape Ridgewick by kicking him in the groin.
 He then drives home where he accuses his wife of having an affair with Norris and kills her with a hammer.
 The phone rings and it is Gaunt.
 He tells Keeton to come to see him, as he has something for him that will make him feel better.
 Hugh Priest goes into the bar with a shotgun and straight up to the owner, who also pulls out a shotgun from behind the bar and they shoot each other.
 Gaunt's pranks spread throughout the town and its citizens.
 Mistaken suspicion, paranoia and anger spread with it.
 Gaunt starts selling his customers guns, encouraging them to kill whoever wronged them, playing on their greed and fear.
 Gaunt has Keeton place explosives in the town's Catholic church, where Alan is inside talking to Father Meehan relaying his new suspicions that Gaunt is the Devil incarnate, but Meehan refuses to believe him.
 The church explodes, but Alan and Meehan manage to escape with their lives.
 Father Meehan believes that Reverend Willy Rose is behind the attack on the Church and leaves to fight him.

 A riot sparks throughout the town, with Gaunt watching from the sidelines.
 Alan tries desperately to restore order.
 He pulls his gun on Father Meehan who is trying to behead Reverend Rose and Gaunt encourages him to shoot them.
 Alan fires into the air, much to Gaunt's disappointment.
 Getting everyone's attention, Alan convinces the townsfolk of Castle Rock to come to their senses, exposing Gaunt's true nature and his web of lies and manipulation.
 Everyone stops fighting and admits their pranks, but Keeton, who is despondent, walks up to Alan and Ridgewick, pointing a gun at them with a bomb strapped to himself, threatening to blow everyone up.
-He is talked down by Alan and turns him against Gaunt.
-Keeton walks up to Gaunt, who taunts him about his inadequacies and is heard to repeatedly refer to him as 'Buster'.
+He is talked down by Alan who turns him against Gaunt.
+Keeton walks up to Gaunt, who taunts him about his inadequacies and repeatedly refers to him as 'Buster'.
 Infuriated, Keeton tackles Gaunt through the store window, setting off the bomb and destroying Needful Things.

-Defeated but completely unharmed, Gaunt emerges from the burning wreckage of his store saying that this wasn't his best work.
+Defeated but completely unharmed, Gaunt emerges from the burning wreckage of his store saying that this was not his best work.
 Gaunt walks up to Alan and Polly, telling them they make a cute couple, and he will encounter their grandson in 2053—then departs, presumably to continue his vicious evil work elsewhere, leaving in the same black car in which he arrived.